S2I-D4TT0/potato_disease_detection/README.md

 # Potato_disease_detection
-A model using conventional nueral networks(CNNs) to predict whether a potato is dieased or not
+A model using conventional nueral networks(CNNs) to predict whether a potato is dieased